GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-100ms.md

 The integration requires a bit of setup, which is why you will create most of the necessary files right now.
 This will give a good overview of the overall architecture; you will add more to these files throughout the course of this integration guide.

 Before starting, you need to import the 100ms SDK into the project via CocoaPods.
 (Note that Swift Package Manager (SPM) is also supported, but the support seems to be subpar so far.)
-Follow the [100ms Cocoapods integration guide](https://www.100ms.live/docs/ios/v2/features/Integration#cocoapods) to include the required dependency in your `Podfile`.
+Follow the [100ms CocoaPods integration guide](https://www.100ms.live/docs/ios/v2/features/Integration#cocoapods) to include the required dependency in your `Podfile`.

 For the implementation, you will need an object that conforms to the `ViewFactory` of the `StreamChatSwiftUI` SDK.
 This will be used to tailor the SDK to your needs, so create a new Swift file called `CustomFactory`.
 Now, you only need to add a `chatClient` object to it (we will do all the other work later).
 This is what it should look like for now: